ahyadessam/Laravel-AdminLTE/README.md

 # I have a simple system for administrators and groups permissions (mini_system)
 - This is a simple system you can used it to manage your admins and permissions
 - It's contain administrators and groups modules
-- you will find it in this link : [mini_system](https://github.com/ahyadessam/Laravel-AdminLTE/tree/master/mini_system)
+- you will find it in this link : [mini_system](https://github.com/ahyadessam/Laravel-AdminLTE/tree/master/mini_system) and it included in your files on the path `vendor/ahyadessam/laravel-adminlte/mini_system`

 # Contact
 for any question you can contact with me on twitter [@AhyadEssam](https://twitter.com/AhyadEssam), thanks